shangshuzhao/sasp/README.md

-# SASP Index (TGAE)
+# SASP Score (TGAE)

-Transformer-based Graph-ish Autoencoder (TGAE) to compute a **Senescence-Associated Secretory Phenotype (SASP) index** from a panel of 38 inflammatory/protein markers.
+Transformer-based Graph-ish Autoencoder (TGAE) to compute a **Senescence-Associated Secretory Phenotype (SASP) score** from a panel of 38 inflammatory/protein markers.
 This repository includes:

-- A PyTorch model (`TGAE`) for encoding protein profiles and predicting a scalar SASP index
+- A PyTorch model (`TGAE`) for encoding protein profiles and predicting a scalar SASP score
 - Utilities for data cleaning and UK Biobank distribution matching
-- Helpers to compute the SASP index for new samples
+- Helpers to compute the SASP score for new samples
 - Simple fine-tuning routines and an example notebook

 ---